adoyle-h/lobash/README.md

 ## What is Lobash?

 Javascript has a powerful library [Lodash](https://github.com/lodash/lodash).
-Bash script development is complex and fallible.
-And shell script may be interpreted different with different shell and external commands (like BSD and GNU utilities).
+Script script development is complex and fallible.
+The shell script may be interpreted different with different shell.
+And external commands such like BSD and GNU utilities have different options and behaviors.

-So I write Lobash for enhancing shell script development efficiency and making it compatible with Bash and Zsh, MacOS and Linux System.
+Lobash is a library not a command.
+It provides collections of functions to improve efficiency of shell script development, and make it compatible with Bash/Zsh shells and MacOS/Linux/Alpine/Busybox systems.

-Lobash is a library not command.
-You should `source ./src/import.bash` to use Lobash.
-It provides a `import` function to import Lobash modules (functions) .

-If you do not know the difference between executing a Bash script and sourcing it, read [this](https://superuser.com/q/176783).

-Lobash Features:
+## Lobash Features

 - Modular
 - Easy to use